What kind of mother will your children remember? Here are 5 Reflective Questions to Help You Refocus as a Mother

 An empty mama heart will have nothing to pour out into her child’s heart.

 Are you feeling overwhelmed by the demands of motherhood right now?
-Or perhaps you are lost in your tracks on this motherhood journey, maybe you need a break to breathe, rest and reflect.
+Do you feel like you are lost in your tracks on this motherhood journey.
+Maybe you need a break to breathe, rest and reflect.

-So, are you willing to take some time out to reflect on how far you have come – and where you want to be as a mother?
+Take some time out this week to reflect on how far you have come – and where you want to be as a mother?

 Motherhood comes with a high price.
 You are a mother and you will always be one.
 You are called for a purpose and you have been given the capacity to influence generations after you.